-According to the norms, ‘the color codes will have to be displayed on the front page of the application forms next to the name of the scheme.’
-These Color codes will be representative of the financial risk associated with the scheme.
-As per the SEBI circular, ‘The depiction of risk using color codes would be replaced by pictorial meter named riskometer and this meter would appropriately depict the level of risk in any specific scheme.
+According to the norms, ‘the colour codes will have to be displayed on the front page of the application forms next to the name of the scheme.’
+These colour codes will be representative of the financial risk associated with the scheme.
+As per the SEBI circular, ‘The depiction of risk using colour codes would be replaced by pictorial meter named riskometer and this meter would appropriately depict the level of risk in any specific scheme.

 As shown in the figure, the riskometer has five levels of risks.
 It is made to look similar to a car’s speedometer and indicates the scheme’s risk level.
 The five risk levels are ‘low’, ‘moderately low’, ‘moderate’, ‘moderately high’ and ‘high’.
-Let’ see each of them one by one.
+Let’ see each of them.

-The earlier version of the riskometer had three colors blue, yellow and brown representing low, medium and high levels of risks respectively.
-However, AMFI felt the representation was inadequate and decided to revamp the riskometer by categorizing risk into 5 levels.
-This helped investors get a clearer picture regarding the right fund to invest in.
+The earlier version of the riskometer had three colours blue, yellow and brown representing low, medium and high levels of risks respectively.
+However, AMFI felt the representation was inadequate and decided to revamp the riskometer by categorizing the risk level into five levels.
+This helped investors get a better picture of the right risks associated with a particular fund.

-Note: The colors shown in this diagram do not depict the actual colors of the riskometer.
+Note: The colours shown in this diagram do not depict the actual colours of the riskometer.
 The picture is for representation purpose only.

 Securities and instruments such as fixed maturity plans, gilt funds and income funds usually come under this classification.
 These are considered to be the safest mutual funds and are suited for an investor looking for a safe income source.

-It signifies that the funds in this category have their principal at a moderate risk.
-Instruments such as Arbitrage funds, MIP funds, Hybrid debt-oriented funds.
-This category of funds are suited for a semi-conservative investor who intends to book decent profits at the same time wants to keep his risk limited.
-Funds under this label are suited medium to long-term investment horizon.
+It signifies that the funds in this category have their principal at moderate risk.
+Instruments such as arbitrage funds, MIP funds, and hybrid debt-oriented funds are suited for a semi-conservative investor who intends to book decent profits at the same time wants to keep his risk limited.
+Funds under this label are suited medium to the long-term investment horizon.

-It signifies that the funds in this category have their principal at a moderately high risk.
-Usually, balanced equity-oriented funds, Diversified Equity funds, Index Funds and Gold ETFs are classified under this label.
-Products under this label are suited for investors seeking to create wealth over a long period of time.
+It signifies that the funds in this category have their principal at moderately high risk.
+Usually, balanced equity-oriented funds, diversified equity funds, index funds and Gold ETFs are classified under this label.
+Products under this label are suited for investors seeking to create wealth over a long period.
 Investment in equity under such funds is related to the large-cap segment.

 Similar to the risk labels on the riskometer, investors can also be classified based on their ability to take risks in investments.
 See which band you fall into.